 It is important to save some time and energy for the final step required to complete a Tabula Rasa Jacket project.
-In the recent live but virtual Tabula Rasa Jacket sew along, it was demonstrated thoroughly in the final installment.
+In our virtual Tabula Rasa Jacket course, front band finishes are demonstrated thoroughly.
 This prompted me to find a blog post addressing this topic to list as an additional resource.
 Guess what?
 There wasn’t one.
 So today, in upstanding sewing geek fashion, we will look closely at the final step of applying and finishing the front band.

 Attach the Band